ssvlabs/SIPs/sips/re_registering_attack_protection.md

 ## Summary

-A copied shares attack can happen by an attacker registering valid shares to a valid validator by frontrunning a valid register cluster transaction or re-registering a removed validator.
+A "copied shares" attack can occur when a malicious actor registers valid shares to a legitimate validator by either "frontrunning" a valid registration of a cluster transaction, or re-registering a previously removed validator.

-In both cases a validator will be running on SSV by a malicious user instead of the owner of the validator.
+In both scenarios, a validator would be operating on the SSV network under the control of a harmful user instead of the rightful validator owner.

 #### Front-Running
-A malicious attacker will front-run an honest user registering a validator.
-The registration will pass as valid.
-The attacker will pay fees for the validator to maintain the attack active.

-The honest user will need to exit the validator to make any change (remove/ change cluster).
+In this scenario, a malicious actor could "front-run" a genuine user trying to register a validator.
+The registration would appear as legitimate.
+To keep the attack ongoing, the attacker would cover the validator's fees.

+To make any changes (such as removing or changing the cluster), the genuine user would need to exit the validator.

 #### Re-registering attack
-An attacker will detect a removed validator (removed from the SSV network) and will re-register it immediately, preventing the owner from moving the validator away.
-The attacker will pay fees for the validator to maintain the attack active.
+In this case, an attacker could identify a validator that has been removed (from the SSV network) and quickly re-register it, thereby preventing the owner from transferring the validator elsewhere.
+Similar to the front-running scenario, the attacker would cover the validator's fees to keep the attack active.

-The honest user will need to exit the validator immediately.
+In response, the genuine user would need to exit the validator immediately.

 ## Rational & Design Goals
 This SIP proposes a method to safeguard users by preventing unauthorized access to their validators by harmful entities.
 The proposal ensures that only the legitimate owner of a validator can enroll it in the SSV network.
 The process involves using the validator's private key to sign the address that is registering, along with a nonce.